roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 ```

 ### Step 11: Making a footer
-The last touch you can add to your website is adding a profesional looking footer.
+The last touch you can add to your website is adding a professional looking footer.
 You
 can do this by simply adding a `<p>` element enclosed by `<div>` tags, with `id="footer"`.
 The code may look something like this: